 25 Interview Preparation Tasks

-- If you plan to take notes during the interview, think about where your camera is placed as you don’t want the interviewer to see the top of your head for half of the interview.
+- If you plan to take notes during the interview, consider where your camera is placed, as you want the interviewer to see only the top of your head for half of the interview.

-- Always test the meeting video links well before the meeting is due to begin.
-Is the sound and video working?
+- Always test the meeting video links well before the meeting begins.
+Are the sound and video working?

-- If you have access to a wired connection, then use it for the interview over WiFi.
+- If you have a wired connection, use it for the interview over WiFi.

-- Have a back up in case the video connection is bad.
+- Have a backup in case the video connection is terrible.
 Has the interviewer also provided a dial-in?
-If not ask for one.
-Have the number stored on your phone so you call it quickly or written down next to you.
+If not, ask for one.
+Have the number stored on your phone so you call it quickly or write it down next to you.

 - Have some water next to you just in case you get that nervous dry throat but be aware of slurping as no one wants to hear that.

-- Note down a couple of small talk questions if needed at the start and closing of the interviewer.
+- Note down a couple of small talk questions, if needed, at the start and closing of the interview.

-- Prepare some thoughts on good industry practice when it comes to working remotely
+- Prepare some thoughts on good industry practices when it comes to working remotely

 - Have some questions prepared on the role and the company you're interviewing for

-- If you have specific points to make or questions to ask that you really want to cover, then add them as post it’s to your screen as a reminder.
-This is a great way to keep them front of center and prevent you from looking down at your notes
+- If you have specific points to make or questions to ask that you want to cover, then add them as a post it to your screen as a reminder.
+This is a great way to keep them front of centre and prevent you from looking down at your notes

 - Do your research on the company you're interviewing for and the interviewer.

-- Don’t have anything behind you that will be distracting for the interviewer, but don’t worry about having anything personal on show like a picture from holiday, it’s a great way for them to get to you know you and as an icebreaker, if they mention it.
+- Don't have anything behind you that will be distracting for the interviewer, but don't worry about having anything personal on show, like a picture from holiday; it's a great way for them to get to know you and as an icebreaker, if they mention it.

 - Or use a fake background to avoid distractions that are built into tools like Teams or Zoom.

-- Any stories and experiences you have to tell, turn your webcam or mobile on, click record and practice delivering them.
+- Any stories and experiences you may want to share in the interview, practice them by turning your webcam or mobile on, click record and practice delivering them.
 Get these stories smooth and to the point.

 - Keep a clock visible at all times so you can help manage the time of the interview.
-Highlighting the time left is a great way to end a story or answer you’re describing if you’re struggling to end it clearly.
+Highlighting the time left is a great way to end a story or answer you're describing if you're struggling to end it.

-- Are there documents, sites, examples of your work you like to share with the interviewer?
+- Are there documents, sites, or examples of your work you may like to share with the interviewer?
 Have these ready in case you need to screen share

-- Remove everything from your desktop as if you ever do need to share your screen, a cluttered desktop doesn't give a good impression of an organised person.
+- Remove everything from your desktop as if you ever need to share your screen; a cluttered desktop doesn't give a good impression of an organised person.

-- Close down any applications you’re not using during the interview to reduce the risk of opening or showing something you didn’t plan too.
+- Close down any applications you're not using during the interview to reduce the risk of opening or showing something you didn't plan to.

 - Turn off all notifications on your laptop to avoid any awkward emails or reminders popping up